kunalkapadia/express-mongoose-es6-rest-api/README.md

 ## Overview

-This is a boilerplate application for building REST APIs in Node.js using ES6 and Express with Code Coverage.
+This is a boilerplate application for building REST APIs in Node.js using ES6 and Express with Code Coverage and JWT Authentication.
 Helps you stay productive by following best practices.
 Follows [Airbnb's Javascript style guide](https://github.com/airbnb/javascript).

 Heavily inspired from [Egghead.io - How to Write an Open Source JavaScript Library](https://egghead.io/courses/how-to-write-an-open-source-javascript-library).